Transmission Control Protocol: Alternatives

-For many applications TCP is not appropriate.
+For many applications, TCP is not appropriate.
 The application cannot normally access the packets coming after a lost packet until the retransmitted copy of the lost packet is received.
 This causes problems for real-time applications such as streaming media, real-time multiplayer games and voice over IP (VoIP) where it is generally more useful to get most of the data in a timely fashion than it is to get all of the data in order.

 For historical and performance reasons, most storage area networks (SANs) use Fibre Channel Protocol (FCP) over Fibre Channel connections.
 For embedded systems, network booting, and servers that serve simple requests from huge numbers of clients (e.g. DNS servers) the complexity of TCP can be a problem.
 Tricks such as transmitting data between two hosts that are both behind NAT (using STUN or similar systems) are far simpler without a relatively complex protocol like TCP in the way.

 Generally, where TCP is unsuitable, the User Datagram Protocol (UDP) is used.
 This provides the same application multiplexing and checksums that TCP does, but does not handle streams or retransmission, giving the application developer the ability to code them in a way suitable for the situation, or to replace them with other methods such as forward error correction or error concealment.

 Stream Control Transmission Protocol (SCTP) is another protocol that provides reliable stream-oriented services similar to TCP.
 It is newer and considerably more complex than TCP, and has not yet seen widespread deployment.
 However, it is especially designed to be used in situations where reliability and near-real-time considerations are important.

 Venturi Transport Protocol (VTP) is a patented proprietary protocol that is designed to replace TCP transparently to overcome perceived inefficiencies related to wireless data transport.
+Especially in mobile communications and wireless networks, data transmission may become unstable due to high latency and signal interference.

 The TCP congestion avoidance algorithm works very well for ad-hoc environments where the data sender is not known in advance.
 If the environment is predictable, a timing-based protocol such as Asynchronous Transfer Mode (ATM) can avoid TCP's retransmission overhead.

-UDP-based Data Transfer Protocol (UDT) has better efficiency and fairness than TCP in networks that have high bandwidth-delay product.
+UDP-based Data Transfer Protocol (UDT) is designed for high-bandwidth, high-latency network environments, particularly for large-scale data transfers such as file or media streaming.
+In networks with a high bandwidth-delay product, UDT offers advantages over TCP, providing better efficiency and fairness.

 Multipurpose Transaction Protocol (MTP/IP) is patented proprietary software that is designed to adaptively achieve high throughput and transaction performance in a wide variety of network conditions, particularly those where TCP is perceived to be inefficient.